 In this article you will find:

-Users of the Google Chrome browser have recently been informed whether the connection to the server of the website they are visiting is secure.
-On this occasion, Shoper reminds the security rules for e-commerce.
+Users of the Google Chrome browser have recently been told whether it is safe to connect to the server of the Web site they are visiting.
+On this occasion, Shoper reminds security rules for e-commerce.

-Users of the Google Chrome browser have recently been informed whether the connection to the server of the website they are visiting is secure.
-On this occasion, Shoper reminds the security rules for e-commerce.
+Users of the Google Chrome browser have recently been told whether it is safe to connect to the server of the Web site they are visiting.
+On this occasion, Shoper reminds security rules for e-commerce.

 Warnings about unencrypted connections to servers of sites that require logging in or providing a payment card number in Chrome are another step in the long-term changes led by Google to make HTTPS more widespread and thus safer for Internet users.
 Sites with the encrypted protocol have also been given higher priority in the Bing search engine and Mozilla Firefox browser for several years.
 Google does not rule out that in the future an additional warning sign - a red triangle with an exclamation point - will appear next to the addresses of sites with unencrypted connections.